Cut Your Spending | Part II

 Save extra cash for emergencies

 Wouldn’t it be great if you never had to borrow money again?
-Applying for small cash loans is one way to make ends meet when you need cash until payday.
+Requesting small cash loans is one way to make ends meet when you need cash until payday.
 But here are some money-saving ideas that might make it easier to get by.

 Lighten up on the road